Don't Be Messin' 'Round

-"Don't Be Messin' 'Round" is a song by American recording artist Michael Jackson.
+"Don't Be Messin' 'Round" is a song by American recording artist and singer Michael Jackson.
 The song was originally recorded in 1986 during initial recording sessions for Jackson's seventh studio album, Bad, but was never finished and was left off the album.
-Jackson reportedly revisited the track for his eighth and ninth studio albums, but it was again abandoned from both.
+Jackson reportedly revisited the track for his eighth and ninth studio albums, and again in 2009.
 In May 2012, it was announced that Jackson's original 1986 demo for "Don't Be Messin' 'Round" was to be included on a re-release of the original first single from Bad, "I Just Can't Stop Loving You".
 This release marked the beginning of the promotional campaign for Bad 25, a twenty-fifth-anniversary re-release of the Bad album.
+As of 2020, the Thriller-era demo has been leaked under the name "Korgnex remix".

 Background and release

 Michael Jackson wrote and recorded "Don't Be Messin' 'Round" at some point during recording sessions for his sixth studio album, Thriller.
 However, due to an overflow of new material at the time, Jackson pushed the song aside for his next album.
 Years later, in 1986, Jackson revisited the track with longtime collaborators Matt Forger and Bill Bottrell at the Laboratory, the nickname for Jackson's renovated Hayvenhurst recording studio.
 According to Forger, the original demo for "Don't Be Messin' 'Round" was nearly eight minutes long, leading to Jackson "brutally" cutting it down to its current 4:20 length.
-Jackson continued to work on the track throughout 1986; however, once album producer Quincy Jones began working with Jackson, the track was abandoned.
-Jackson reportedly revisited the song during sessions for both his Dangerous and HIStory: Past, Present and Future, Book I, albums, as well as another revisit in early 2009, but passed on it numerous times.
+Jackson continued to work on the track throughout 1986 both at Hayvenhurst and Westlake Recording Studios; however, once album producer Quincy Jones began working with Jackson, the track was abandoned.
+Jackson reportedly revisited the song during sessions for both his Dangerous and HIStory: Past, Present and Future, Book I albums, as well as another revisit in early 2009, but passed on it numerous times.

-In early April 2012, unauthorized pre-sales for the "I Just Can't Stop Loving You" CD single began online, prematurely leaking news of the upcoming release of "Don't Be Messin' 'Round."
+In early April 2012, unauthorized pre-sales for the "I Just Can't Stop Loving You" CD single began online, prematurely leaking news of the upcoming release of "Don't Be Messin' 'Round".
 Later in May 2012, the Estate of Michael Jackson issued a statement officially announcing the song's release.
-They deemed that the song was untouched, being released the way it was left largely after the controversy over 2010's Michael album.
+The released version is a new mix done by Forger, which he made from combining elements recorded on across multiple different multitrack tapes in attempt to best represent the Bad-era version of the track.